173TECH/sayn/docs/tutorials/tutorial_part2.md

 ## What Next?

 This is it, you should now have a good understanding of the core ways of using SAYN.
+You can play further with this project and easily transfer it to a PostgreSQL database for example by:

+* changing the credentials in `settings.yaml`.
+* setting the `tmp_schema` and `schema` attributes of your `modelling` preset to `public`.

-In order to learn more about specific features, have a look at the specific sections of the documentation.
+Otherwise, you can learn more about the specific SAYN features by having a look at the specific sections of the documentation.

 Enjoy SAYN :)